Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

 LTS or Current version, either is ok. https://nodejs.org/en/download/

-###Create a new NodeJS Express server
+### Create a new NodeJS Express server

-In a console window (such as cmd, PowerShell, or Bash), create a new folder named RouterQuickStart and use `npx express-generator` to create a new Express app in the current folder.
-This will create a simple "Hello World" Express project that will listen on port 3000
+In a console window (such as cmd, PowerShell, or Bash), create a new folder named `RouterQuickStart` and use `npx express-generator` to create a new Express app in the current folder.
+This will create a simple "Hello World" Express project that will listen on port `3000`, as follows:

 ```
 npx express-generator
 npm install